 HIPAA regulations, which protect the privacy and security of patient information, apply to all of our interactions with patient information.
 Patients have the right to expect that their medical information will remain confidential.

-Under HIPAA regulations and health system operating policies, if you have access to patient information, you need to be thoroughly familiar with HIPAA regulations and the health systems policies and procedures.
+Under HIPAA regulations and operating policies, if you have access to patient information, you need to be thoroughly familiar with HIPAA regulations and the organization's policies and procedures.

 You must not reveal any personal or confidential patient information unless you have a legitimate business or patient care purpose.

-- Be knowledgeable of and comply with Western Reserve Hospital HIPAA Privacy and Security policies and procedures. - Never use or disclose confidential information in a manner that violates the privacy rights of our patients. - Only access protected health information that is necessary to perform your job. - Do not discuss protected health information in public areas such as the cafeteria, elevators or outside of the workplace. - Personal use of computer systems should be limited and must not interfere with hospital duties or business, or cause additional expense to Western Reserve Hospital. - Don't visit inappropriate web sites. - · Never leave your unattended workstation unlocked. - Don't share passwords or post them where others can find them. - Never attempt to circumvent or subvert security or monitoring mechanisms. - Always report incidents and suspicious activity. - If you have HIPAA-related questions, contact your supervisor, the HIPAA Privacy Officer at (330) 971-7184 or HIPAA Security Officer at (330) 971-7456 at Western Reserve Hospital.
+- Be knowledgeable of and comply with Western Reserve Hospital HIPAA privacy and security policies and procedures. - Never use or disclose confidential information in a manner that violates the privacy rights of our patients. - Only access protected health information that is necessary to perform your job. - Do not discuss protected health information in public areas such as the cafeteria, elevators or outside of the workplace. - Do not allow someone without a Western Reserve Hospital badge to access protected health information. - · Never leave your unattended workstation unlocked. - · Don't share passwords or post them where others can find them. - · Always report incidents and suspicious activity.